Morphonodepredictivemodel/morphonode/README.md

-# mpm
+# Morphonode Predictive Model (MPM)
-Ultrasound signatures detection and malignancy prediction in vulvar cancer.
+MPM is the R package for ultrasound signatures detection and malignancy prediction in vulvar cancer.